Theory of attractor neural networks

 Memory and cortical connectivity

 Early study of attractor neural networks have shown that minimal models were able to efficiently implement working memory.
-Since these early works in the 80’s new experimental data about the physiology of neural networks have been gathered in various brain structures and a line of research consists in testing the compatibility of these new data with the attractor scenario of working memory.
+Since these early works in the 80’s new experimental data about the anatomy and physiology of neural networks have been gathered in various brain structures and a line of research consists in testing the compatibility of these new data with the attractor scenario of working memory.
 I have followed this line of research with Nicolas Brunel during my PhD, focusing on new experimental measurements of neural network connectivity.
 One observation is that biological synapses can take only a small discrete number of values, as opposed to the graded values taken by synapses in early neural network models.
 Taking this fact into account we have shown that the attractor scenario is well suited to account for the ability of local circuits of the hippocampus and cerebral cortex to implement working memory.

 Abstract items are known to be encoded in a distributed manner across the cortical surface.
 Whether a distributed set of cortical areas can function as an attractor neural network is unknown.
 To address this question, we studied a large-scale modular model of cortical networks and showed that experimental characterizations of large-scale cortical structures are consistent with the idea that distributed cortical areas implement attractor dynamics.